LBCrion/sfwbar/doc/sfwbar.rst

   Execute a shell command and return it's output as a string.

 GetTerm()
-  Get the autodetected terminal executable name.
+  Get the auto detected terminal executable name.
 Returns <string>.

 Print(<string>)
   Print a string to standard output.
 Useful for debugging user functions.